Introducing Reduced-Width QNNs, an AI-inspired Ansatz Design Pattern: Methodology

 \subsection{Training Method}

-Taking inspiration from the work of Skolik et al.~\cite{skolik2021layerwise}, we train our quantum circuits layer by layer.
-We therefore start with the first layer of the respective circuit individually, i.e., without any other layers present in the circuit.
+Aiming for a test case in which our approach can show its full potential (see Sec.~\ref{subsec:pruning}), we decide to restrict our evaluation to a noisy environment.
+Therefore, we employ layerwise learning, which is a method specifically targeted at coping with noise during the training and has been shown to increase result quality in many cases significantly \cite{skolik2021layerwise}.
+A small prestudy also shows that this is the case for our setup.
+The training conceptually starts with the first layer of the respective circuit individually, i.e., without any other layers present in the circuit.
 Subsequently, the parameterized gates get initialized with zeroes to approximate an identity layer similar to the approach proposed in~\cite{liu2022layer} and the parameter training is started.
-For the training process we use the COBYLA optimizer \cite{powell1994cobyla}, where the maximum number of iterations is set to 300 to allow for the learning curve to converge sufficiently, according to empirical tests conducted for this study.
+For the training process, we use the COBYLA optimizer \cite{powell1994cobyla}, where the maximum number of iterations is set to 300 to allow for the learning curve to converge sufficiently, according to empirical pretests conducted for this study.
 After the training of the first layer is completed, the trained parameters get saved, and a new quantum circuit is constructed.
 The new circuit now implements two layers and re-uses the previously trained and saved parameters for the initialization of the first layer.
 The parameters of the gates added in the next layer of the circuit are initialized with zero, while the subsequent training-process only trains the newly added layer of the respective circuit.
 This training method now repeats itself until all four layers are implemented and trained.
-With this training approach we aim to improve on every previously achieved solution iteratively, similar to techniques like reverse annealing~\cite{D-Wave_White_Paper}.
+This training approach therefore aims at improving on every previously achieved solution iteratively, similar to techniques like reverse annealing.